ThoughtWorks-SEA/developer-training/docs/frontend/import-export-components.md

 ## Import and export of a default object

 There is also an option to export all items as an Object to group related items together.
-Is more commonly to use utility functions than Component.
+This is more commonly used for utility functions, rather than for rendering components.

 ```javascript
 import React from "react";